 Boys and Girls teams in separate divisions

-U08, U09 and U10 teams will play 7 v 7 format.
+U08 teams will play 4v4, U09 and U10 teams will play 7 v 7 format.
 U11 and U12 teams will play 9 v 9 format.
-U13 -U18 age groups will play 11 v 11.
+U13 -U19 age groups will play 11 v 11.
 The top division is the White division followed by Blue, Red, Green, and Orange where applicable.

 Team rosters will be limited to 18 players for teams playing the 11 v 11 format (other than allowed by USYSA).
 Team rosters will be limited to 15 players for teams playing the 9 v 9 format.
 Team rosters will be limited to 13 players for teams playing the 7 v 7 format.
+Team rosters will be limited to 10 players for teams playing the 4 v 4 format.
 The Roster submitted at Tournament Registration will be the official Roster for the Tournament and may not be altered.
 A player may only play for one team.

 The first team listed in the tournament program (and website) is the home team.
 A maximum of 3 coaches are permitted on the coaches’ side of the field.
 All coaches will remain within 20 yards of the centerline on their half of the field, on the side opposite of both team’s spectators.
 Field Marshals will communicate which side is the coaches’ side if questions arise.
 Spectators are not permitted behind the goals.